-ne OCOK Care Coordination team is available to provide technical assistance and support to Prong with training and refresher courses on the provider and operations manuals as well as othe importance. oviders ier issues
+The OCOK Care Coordination team is available to provide technical assistance and support to Providers along with training and refresher courses on the provider and operations manuals as well as other issues of importance.

 6.01 Service Plan Development Domain Care Management, ACH Client, Family and Agency Rights and Responsibilities Effective July 01, 2014 Revision Dates 12-4-2015, 1-2018, 1-2020, 7-2020, 4-2022.
 9-2022 Documents Reference OCOK Provider Manual, ACH Child and Family Services Policy - Service Planning and Support Services, IMPACT-OneCase